ctrlplusb/react-sizeme/README.md

 So the first dimensions that are passed to your component may not be "correct" dimensions, however, it should quickly receive the "correct" dimensions upon render.

 Should you wish to avoid the render of a placeholder and have an eager render of your component then you can use the `noPlaceholder` configuration option.
-Using this configuration value your component will be rendered directly, however, the `size` prop may not contain `undefined` for width and height until your component completes it first render.
+Using this configuration value your component will be rendered directly, however, the `size` prop may contain `undefined` for width and height until your component completes its first render.

 ## Examples